Historical Origins of Australia Day

 Australia Day marks the date of the arrival of the first British fleet in Australia in 1788.
 The fleet arrived at Port Jackson – now Circular Quay in Sydney.
 Governor Arthur Philip raised the British flag and a penal colony was founded.

 January 26th is the day Australia was officially recognised as British, not the date of its discovery.
-Australia was discovered eighteen years earlier, in 1770, by Lieutenant James Cook.
+It is widely claimed that Australia was “discovered” eighteen years earlier, in 1770, by Lieutenant James Cook but in actual fact there is evidence of other explorers many hundreds of years earlier.

 Australia Day Criticism: Invasion Day

-Invasion Day is the term by which the Indigenous People of Australia and their supporters refer to Australia Day.
+Some people have started referring to this day as Invasion Day, recognising that this is the actual date the English invaded a land inhabitant by the First Nation’s people of Australia.
 For them, the beginning of the British colonization marks the massacre of millions of Indigenous People over the centuries.
-A trauma yet vivid in the memories of the Aboriginal People who feel treated as a minority and their rights neglected.
+This trauma is still vivid in the memories of First Nation’s people who feel treated as a minority and their rights neglected.
+For this reason, many people are suggesting the national day of Australia should be celebrated on a day that is not aligned with the invasion.

-Thus on Australia Day, it is not unlikely to witness protests aiming to raise awareness and debate the choice of date and its historical implication.
-January 26th is to ignore the pain of the first Australian People marginalizing their contribution to this day.
-Associations and communities seek to change the date and reconcile with the Indigenous People of Australia.
+Thus on Australia Day, it is not uncommon to witness protests aiming to raise awareness and debate the choice of date and its historical implication.